tamucc-comp-bio/classroom_repo_2024/lectures/lecture13.md

 <class 'imageio.core.util.Array'>
 ```

+The image below is the file you just loaded into python.

 ![](Week13_files/Kacsoh2013_Drosobrain.png)

 Windows-unbuntu folks should turn on the windows app, `Xming` for the next lines of code to work.
 Recall that we installed this in lecture 0